Furnace BTU Calculator

 Home Insulation Affects BTU Requirements

 The ranges in the heating climate zone chart above assume a home with average insulation.
-Homes that are poorly insulated may require 10% more BTUs to heat due to heat loss.
+Homes that are poorly insulated may require 10% more BTUs due to heat loss through thermal transfer.

-Very well insulated and tight homes will require 10% less BTUs to heat since very little heat is lost.
+Very well-insulated homes and homes with a tight building envelope will require 10% fewer BTUs to heat since very little heat is lost.
 It may be worth adding insulation to attic spaces and walls to reduce the amount of energy needed to heat the home.

 Furnace Efficiency Affects Heat Output